 The likelihood of major local complications from collagenase treatment is reduced if your doctor injects the correct amount of the enzyme precisely into the areas that need to be treated.
 Dr Tomlinson's significant experience with needle fasciotomy for the treatment of Dupuytren's contracture means that she is well versed in assessing the thickness and depth of Dupuytren's cords, and can also advise you if she feels that needle fasciotomy would be a better non-surgical treatment option for your hand.
 Dr Tomlinson is also able to combine collagenase treatment with needle fasciotomy, which can improve the effectiveness of treatment, particularly in individuals who have multiple areas of the hands involved or involvement of the finger joints.

 Information about Xiaflex® is available at the HealthDirect website.
-The medication costs $1345.30 for one vial of the collagenase product and this cost is passed directly on to our patients.
+The medication costs $1437.70 for us to purchase one vial of the collagenase product and this cost is passed directly on to our patients.
 Some private health insurers offer a rebate on the cost of the medication, depending on the details of your policy, but the majority do not.
 Xiaflex® is not listed on the Pharmaceutical Benefits Scheme, so there is no government subsidy for its use.
 An application for a PBS listing was turned down in July 2013.

 How do I know if this treatment is the right one for me?